Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

-Since we mostly focus in this section on algebraic quadrant models, we have only given in Table~\ref{tab:ratinv} explicit invariants for the four algebraic (unweighted) models.
+Since one of the main objectives of this section is to obtain a uniform solution for algebraic quadrant models, we only give explicit invariants for the four algebraic (unweighted) models (see Table~\ref{tab:ratinv}).
 The remaining $19$ models with a finite group either have a vertical symmetry (in which case they admit $I(x)=x+\bx$ as $x$-invariant), or differ from an algebraic model by a symmetry of the square (in which case Lemma~\ref{lem:invariant_invariants} applies).
 Invariants for the four weighted models of Figure~\ref{fig:alg_models} are given in Table~\ref{tab:decoupling_functions-finite}.

 \Tstrut{\rule{0pt}{7.0ex}} \Bstrut{\rule[-1.9ex]{0pt}{2.0ex}}

 \Tstrut{\rule{0pt}{3.0ex}}